Thursday, March 29, 2012

 Being Watched

-I was sitting here today having my raspberry leaf tea, watching Benjamin teach his little brother how to throw a ball, when Lola came in.
+I was sitting here today having my raspberry leaf tea, watching Benjamin throw a ball for Peanut, when Lola came in.
 She has become more comfortable here, but at times is as jumpy as a cat.
 Today, she looked scared, "Rachel, I think he has found me!"

 "Your husband?"
 I hadn't heard her mention him before.
 She never called him by name.